Hebrews 11 – Examples of Faith to Help the Discouraged

 By faith he dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; for he waited for the city which has foundations, whose builder and maker is God.

 i.
 A resident alien or a sojourner is evident.
 The way they talk, the way they dress, their mannerisms, their entertainment, their citizenship, and their friends, all speak of their native home.
 If someone is the same in all these areas as the “natives,” they are no longer sojourners – they are permanent residents.
-Christians shouldn’t live as if they are permanent residents of planet earth.
+Christians shouldn’t live as if they were permanent residents of planet earth.

 b.
 Dwelling in tents with Isaac and Jacob: Because they had no permanent home, Abraham, Isaac and Jacob lived in tents instead of houses.
-They looked forward to a better city – the city which has foundations, whose builder and maker is God.
+They looked forward to a better city – the city which has foundations, who builder and maker is God.

 3. (11-12) Sarah’s faith and its results.